Paisius of Hilendar

-Saint Paisius of Hilendar or Paìsiy Hilendàrski (Свети Паисий Хилендарски) (1722–1773) was a Bulgarian clergyman and a key Bulgarian National Revival figure.
+Saint Paisius of Hilendar or Paìsiy Hilendàrski (Свети Паисий Хилендарски) (1722–1773) was a Bulgarian Orthodox clergyman and a key Bulgarian National Revival figure.
 He is most famous for being the author of Istoriya Slavyanobolgarskaya (1762), the first significant modern Bulgarian history that became famous and has been copied and distributed everywhere in the Bulgarian lands.
-The book is overall third modern Bulgarian history after the works titled "History of Bulgaria" by Petar Bogdan Bakshev in 1667 and by Blasius Kleiner in 1761.
+The book is, overall, the third modern work of Bulgarian history, after the works titled "History of Bulgaria" by Petar Bogdan Bakshev in 1667 and by Blasius Kleiner in 1761.
 He is considered the forefather of the Bulgarian National Revival.

 Paisius was born in the Samokov eparchy of the time.
 There is a scientific dispute about the exact place of his birth, although the prevailing consensus points to the town of Bansko.
-He established himself in the Serbian Orthodox Hilandar monastery on Mount Athos in 1745, where he was later a hieromonk and deputy-abbot.
-In the 17th century the number of Serbian monks here dwindled, and during 18th century it was headed by Bulgarian monks, even though some presence of Serbian monks was also noted.
+He established himself in the Hilandar monastery in 1745, where he was later a hieromonk and deputy-abbot.
 Collecting materials for two years through hard work and even visiting the Habsburg monarchy, he finished his Istoriya Slavyanobolgarskaya in 1762 in the Zograf Monastery.
 The book was the first attempt to write a complete history of Bulgaria and attempted to awaken and strengthen Bulgarian national consciousnesses.

 The most famous part of the whole book is the paragraph:"Oh, you unwise moron!
 Why are you ashamed to call yourself a Bulgarian and why don't you read and speak in your native language?
 Weren't Bulgarians powerful and glorious once?
 Didn't they take taxes from strong Romans and wise Greeks?
 Out of all the Slavic nations they were the bravest one.
-Our rulers were the first ones to call themselves kings, the first ones to have patriarchs, the first ones to baptise their people.(...)
+Our rulers were the first ones to call themselves emperors, the first ones to have patriarchs, the first ones to baptise their people.(...)
 Why are you ashamed of your great history and your great language and why do you leave it to turn yourselves into Greeks?
 Why do you think they are any better than you?
 Well, here you're right because did you see a Greek leave his country and ancestry like you do?"